ShreShu/product-inventory/README.md

+# Product-inventory

+Basic react web app that allows user to manage products.
+We can register,login and add,delete and update product details after login Json-server is used to store and supply data

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).